 ‘Missy!
 Put those dang binoculars away and give me a hand!
 Please!?!’

 Missy blushes and reluctantly she puts her binoculars away.
 ‘Are we going on our own?
 Isn’t there a pilot?’

-Granny straightens her back, proudly answering, ‘I have got a diploma.’
+Granny straightens her back, proudly answering, ‘I have got a license.’

 Missy looks at her, raising her eyebrows.

-Granny blushes.
+Granny looks guilty.
 ‘OK.
 There were lots of them on the Internet, and it was quite easy to use the printer, really.’

 ‘And you take the liberty to admonish me?
 I’ve never falsified a docu-’